jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ![Editor Add new template](https://learn.wordpress.org/files/2022/10/editor-add-new-template.png)

-The Editor will give you the option of creating a new template based on the primary templates, ranging from things like a Front Page to a 404 Page.
+The Site Editor will give you the option of creating a new template based on the primary templates, ranging from things like a Front Page to a 404 Page.

 **NEW SCREENSHOT GOES HERE editor-add-new-template-popup.png**